intel/vscode-oneapi-gdb-debug/README.md

 Ideally, all lanes should be active.

 ![View of SIMD view in VSCode debug session](/media/simd.png)

+## Differences between GDB and GDB-oneapi
+All differences between these two distributions of GDB can be listed by one of help function:
+1. Press `Ctrl+Shift+P ( or View -> Command Palette... )` to open the Command Palette.
+2. Type **help** to see help commands
+3. Choose `Intel oneAPI: List gdb-oneapi debugger unique commands (help)`
+4. New window will open with all differences and important documentation links
+5. If you want quick access to GDB-oneAPI Online Documentation choose `Intel oneAPI: Open gdb-oneapi debugger online documentation (help)`

 ## Contributing
 Install Visual Studio Code (at least version 1.42) and open this project within it.
 You also need `node + npm`.